 OpenShift Dedicated offers OpenShift Container Platform clusters as a managed service on the following cloud providers:

-Single-AZ clusters require a minimum of 4 worker nodes deployed to a single availability zone.
+Single-AZ clusters require a minimum of 2 worker nodes for Customer Cloud Subscription (CCS) clusters deployed to a single availability zone.
+A minimum of 4 worker nodes is required for non-CCS clusters.
 These 4 worker nodes are included in the base subscription.

-Multi-AZ clusters require a minimum of 9 worker nodes, 3 deployed to each of three availability zones.
+Multi-AZ clusters require a minimum of 3 worker nodes for Customer Cloud Subscription (CCS) clusters, 1 deployed to each of three availability zones.
+A minimum of 9 worker nodes is required for non-CCS clusters.
 These 9 worker nodes are included in the base subscription, and additional nodes must be purchased in multiples of three in order to maintain proper node distribution.

 Worker nodes must all be the same type and size within a single OpenShift Dedicated cluster.